drshahizan/research-design/profile/batch2/haerasha/read.md

 **2017-2020 SICK SENSOR INTELLIGENCE SDN.
 BHD** **Production Engineer**
--Managed to increase Worker Productivity from 90% to 98% -Managed to achieve Shipping goods target output on time JIT from 80% to 100% -Working with other department to reduce rejection from 30% to 1% (Yield 70% to 99%) -Assist to drive 6 Sigma project in workshop and Lean activities implement -Assist with the implementation of continuous improvement processes for efficiency to create aLean Manufacturing environment -Develop and monitor process improvements
+-Managed to increase Worker Productivity from 90% to 98%<br>
+-Managed to achieve Shipping goods target output on time JIT from 80% to 100%<br>
+-Working with other department to reduce rejection from 30% to 1% (Yield 70% to 99%)<br>
+-Assist to drive 6 Sigma project in workshop and Lean activities implement<br>
+-Assist with the implementation of continuous improvement processes for efficiency to create aLean Manufacturing environment -Develop and monitor process improvements
 -Develops and executes the Annual Operating Plan for operations